photo by Dani Brubaker

 It would be such a mistake to presume to know another person's reality.
 We all tell ourselves a story of what we truly believe has happened to, or around us.
 Unintentionally at times, we end up creating fabricated stories to make our relationship with ourselves and others, more comfortable than the facts found in the truth… whatever that truth may be.
 For instance, "normal" or what society calls "normal" will be accepted as the appropriate way to live and behave.

-The producers agreed with my suggestion, and we created a private viewing for a few doctors of psychiatry, psychology, including some life coaches also.
+The producers agreed with my suggestion, and we created a private viewing for a few doctors of psychiatry, psychology, including a few life coaches.
 Most of their responses were bittersweet which alarmingly verified what our film demonstrates.
 As they shared with us, some Ph.D's stated they had felt as if they'd been standing inside the tormented minds of their (schizophrenic) patients.
 They all found Traces of Memory quite intriguing, with a few of the doctors requesting to view it again.
 Which of course we did.

 So, it makes me wonder, whose reality becomes the truth?
 And can we ever be certain of what is truly real?